 In June 2001, the FASB issued SFAS No. 142 "Goodwill and Other Intangible Assets", superceding APB Opinion No. 17, "Intangible Assets".
 This statement addresses how intangible assets that are acquired individually or with a group of other assets (excluding assets acquired in a business combination) should be accounted for in financial statements upon their acquisition.
 This statement also addresses how goodwill and other intangible assets should be accounted for after they have been initially recognized in the financial statements.
 In accordance with this statement, goodwill and certain other intangible assets with indefinite lives will no longer be amortized, but evaluated for impairment based upon financial tests related to the current value for the related assets.
 As a result there may be more volatility in reported income than under the previous standards because impairment losses are likely to occur irregularly and in varying amounts.
 The company adopted this statement in the first quarter of 2002.
-Upon initial adoption of this statement, the company determined that no impairment of goodwill or other intangible assets had occurred.
-At January 3, 2004 and December 28, 2002 the company did not have any intangible assets subject to amortization.
+Upon initial adoption of this statement, the company determined that no impairment of goodwill or other intangible assets subject to amortization.
 The company recorded goodwill amortization, which reduced net income by \$0.9 million from \$2.5 million, or \$0.28 per share in fiscal 2001.